beeware/briefcase/docs/en/reference/configuration.md

 - `homepage` in a `[project.urls]` section will be mapped to [`url`][].
 - `requires-python` will be used to validate the running Python interpreter's version against the requirement.

-## Non-PEP 639 license specifications
+### License definitions { #license-definitions }

-Briefcase requires that every project provide a license specification.
-If the license is in any format *other* that PEP 639, a warning will be raised; but Briefcase will coerce the license specification into PEP 639 format.
+License definitions in Python metadata will also be honored.
+PEP 639 requires a value for `license`, with a optional `license-files`.
+If the license is in any format *other* that PEP 639, a warning will be raised; but Briefcase will coerce the provided license specification into PEP 639 format.

-PEP 639 requires a SPDX specifier for the value for `license`.
-Briefcase will attempt to infer the SPDX specifier by looking at the provided value for the license.
+PEP 639 requires an SPDX specifier for the value of `license`.
+If the provided value isn't an SPDX specifier, Briefcase will attempt to infer the SPDX specifier from the provided value.
 If it can't determine the license type, an SPDX value of `LicenseRef-UnknownLicense` will be used.

 The value for `license-files` will be a derived from the value in the license specification:

-- If your project is in PEP 621 `license.file` format, the value provided will be used to populate a single-item `license_files` definition.
+- If your project is in PEP 621 `license.file` format, the value provided will be used to populate a single-item `license-files` definition.
 - If your `license` project is in PEP 621 `license.text` format or pre-PEP 621 format (i.e., a `license = "..."` definition where the value *isn't* an SPDX specifier), and the provided text is more than one line, the value of the field will be used as the contents of a temporary license file that will be written into the `build` directory.
-That file will be used to populate a single-item list for `license_files` as a license specifier.
+That file will be used to populate a single-item list for `license-files` as a license specifier.
-- Otherwise, `license_files` will be set to an empty list.
+- Otherwise, `license-files` will be set to an empty list.
+Note that some platforms *require* a license file for packaging purposes; packaging apps for those platforms will raise an error when the app is built for those platforms.